Skip to main content

 Learning Collaborative

 The AHE Learning Collaborative (LC) is a teams-based approach to advancing health equity.
 Over the course of two years, teams comprised of state Medicaid agencies, Medicaid health plans, and health care delivery organizations work to design health care delivery reforms supported by tailored payment models to reduce health disparities.
-The teams also strive to address social determinants of health in their effort to generate sustainable practices and policy recommendations for national dissemination.
+The teams also strive to address social drivers of health in their effort to generate sustainable practices and policy recommendations for national dissemination.
+Click here to read more about each LC team’s care delivery transformations.

 Background